Australia First Movement

-The Australia First Movement was a fascist movement, founded in October 1941.
+The Australia First Movement (AFM) was an extremist political movement founded in Sydney in October 1941, which advocated for isolationism and collaborationism during World War II and supported fascism and Nazism.
 It grew out of the Rationalist Association of New South Wales and the Victorian Socialist Party, and was led by former Rhodes scholar Percy Stephensen and Adela Pankhurst.
-Writers Xavier Herbert and Eleanor Dark were involved with the organisation, which was inspired by the activities of retired businessman, William John Miles, who had campaigned during the 1930s under the "Australia First" slogan.
+It has been alleged that writer Miles Franklin was also involved in the AFM, as she attended three AFM public meetings in December 1941, and had long time literary associations and friendships with Stephenson, Herbert and Dark.
+However, historian Jill Roe has documented Franklin's clear opposition to the political views of the AFM in her 2008 biography of Stella Miles Franklin.
+The AFM was inspired by the activities of retired businessman William John Miles, who had campaigned during the 1930s under the "Australia First" slogan.

+Background

-Between 1936 and 1942, Miles published 16 volumes of a newsletter titled The Publicist, to which he contributed.
+Between 1936 and 1942, retired businessman and far-right activist William John Miles published 16 volumes of a newsletter titled The Publicist, to which he contributed.
 He was a leading member of the Rationalist Association, and used The Publicist as his mouthpiece.
 Before 1939, it described itself as being "for national socialism" and "for Aryanism; against semitism".
 In January 1942, the ailing Miles transferred editorship of The Publicist to his co-author Stephensen, and had no involvement in the Australia First Movement, dying later that year.

+Formation and membership

+The Australia First Movement was formally established on 20 October 1941 at the Shalimar Café in Sydney.
+Those present adopted a constitution and elected Stephensen as president, with Walter Tinker-Giles as treasurer and Sheila Rice as secretary.
+The other members of the executive committee were Ian Mudie, Gordon Rice, Vera Parkinson, Marjorie Corby and Elaine Pope.
+Adela Walsh and Les Cahill were appointed as paid organisers.
+Other notable members included poet Rex Ingamells and Odinist Alexander Rud Mills, who was the first official member in Victoria.